 State: Telecommunication service providers may also be required to contribute to a State Universal Service Fund (USF).
 The funds collected may be used to assist in providing universal service and to a variety of other programs at the state level.
 This charge is not a tax or government-imposed fee.

-Electronic Waste Recycling Fee: Some states require Sprint to collect an E-Waste Recycling Fee on certain electronic devices.
+Electronic Waste Recycling Fee: Some states require Carriers to collect an E-Waste Recycling Fee on certain electronic devices.

 California State Customers: The State of California requires retailers to collect an Electronic Waste Recycling Fee (or E-Waste Recycling Fee) on certain “Covered Electronic Devices” sold in California.